HolyCrusader2004/PropertyFinder/README.md

    Transitions between components are animated using Framer Motion, providing a seamless user experience.

 Tech Stack

-  Frontend
+  1.Frontend
       React: For building a responsive and interactive user interface.
       React Query: For managing server state and data fetching.
       Framer Motion: For animations and smooth transitions between components.

-  Backend
+  2.Backend
       Node.js: Backend server runtime.
       Express: Web framework for building the API.
       MongoDB: NoSQL database for storing property and user data.

-  Authentication
+  3.Authentication
       JWT (JSON Web Tokens): For secure authentication and user session management.

 Installation
 To run this project locally, follow these steps:

 Clone the Repository:
 bash
 Copy code
 git clone https://github.com/your-username/PropertyFinder.git
 cd PropertyFinder

 Backend Setup:

-Navigate to the backend directory and install dependencies:
+Navigate to the backend directory and install dependencies: bash

-bash
 Copy code
 cd backend
 npm install

-Create a .env file in the backend folder to store environment variables:
+Create a .env file in the backend folder to store environment variables: bash

-bash
 Copy code
 MONGO_URI=your-mongodb-uri
 JWT_SECRET=your-jwt-secret

 Start the backend server:
 bash
 Copy code
 npm start

 Frontend Setup:

-Navigate to the frontend directory and install dependencies:
+Navigate to the frontend directory and install dependencies: bash

-bash
 Copy code
 cd frontend
 npm install
 Start the frontend server:
 bash
 Copy code
 npm start

 Access the App:
 Open your browser and visit http://localhost:3000 to start using PropertyFinder.

 Some screenshots with the app